Diabetes Screening & Prevention

-- Email email@example.com to enroll in a 16-week NOT ME class series on campus (for UW Employees only) or inquire about a series in your neighborhood.
+- Call the Seattle YMCA at 206-344-3181 or 206-382-5000 to enroll in a 16-week NOT ME class series on campus for UW Employees only.
+Or inquire about a series in your neighborhood.
 (You can enter a class-in-progress up to the third week.)

 - Before your first class, call DCPA at 800-237-4942 to confirm your appointment date, time, and location.

 - Is an appointment necessary for the blood sugar testing event?

 - Drop-ins are welcome, but employees with scheduled appointments receive first priority.
 Visit the secure site http://uofw.uswappointment.com to create an account and schedule an appointment.
 You may also call customer service at 866-926-6099 x326 between 5 a.m. - 2 p.m.
 PT.